The liver breaks down most of the alcohol you drink so that it can be removed from the body.

 If you have significant liver scarring or cirrhosis, do not drink alcohol.

-Fatty liver can be reversed and further damage avoided by not drinking alcohol.
+Fatty liver can be reversed and further damage avoided.

 There is no cure for cirrhosis.
-But cutting out alcohol completely gives a much better chance of survival.
-You can live for decades with cirrhosis, if you give up alcohol in time.
+But you can live for decades with cirrhosis, if you give up alcohol in time.

 - getting regular, adequate exercise

-- eating a balanced diet and avoiding processed food
+- having a balanced diet and avoiding processed food

-- getting sunlight - a low vitamin D level is bad for liver diseases
+- getting sunlight for vitamin D (a low Vitamin D level is bad for liver diseases)

 Non-urgent advice: Get help with problem alcohol use